- Home

 Faculty in the School of Divinity represent a blend of academic training and ministry experience.
 Many have served in pastoral roles, mission work, counseling settings, or theological scholarship, which can shape how course content is presented and discussed.

-Courses are designed to reflect both historical theological perspectives and current ministry challenges.
-Faculty guide can help guide you through complex topics such as biblical interpretation, ethics, and leadership in a way that encourages careful thought and application.
+Our courses are designed to reflect both historical theological perspectives and current ministry challenges.
+Faculty can help guide you through complex topics such as biblical interpretation, ethics, and leadership in a way that encourages careful thought and application.

 This approach can help you engage with theological questions while considering how those ideas may apply in real ministry contexts.